dimitri-nicolo/calico/security/aws-integration/aws-security-group-integration.md

 ### Before you begin

+**Supported**

+- Kubernetes and EKS clusters deployed with the Amazon VPC CNI plugin

+**Not supported**

+- OpenShift, Rancher, other managed cloud providers
+- Helm and Docker install
+- {{site.prodname}} non-cluster hosts, and auto-hostendpoint features.
+Alternatives to secure host endpoints:
+  - Configure the security groups that are applied to the instances to police traffic to nodes
+  - For AWS resources: apply labels to host endpoints for selecting by AWS security group
+  - Use {{site.prodname}} [GlobalNetworkSets]({{site.baseurl}}/reference/resources/globalnetworkset) and use custom labels for selection in policy.

 **Kubernetes cluster requirements**

 - Exists within a single VPC.

 - The Kubernetes AWS cloud provider is enabled.

   Verify the Kubernetes AWS cloud provider is enabled by confirming each node has a ProviderId: